Social Justice at St. Anthony’s

 Social Justice: Putting Faith into Action

-But what about the issues underlying our social structures that are the root causes of poverty, inequality, and racism?
-The Social Justice Committee works together to address these issues, and to engage the parish and community.
 People of all beliefs are often moved to put their values into action when they become aware of the inequities faced by their neighbors—locally, statewide, and across the country.
+One way we at St. Anthony’s have chosen to act is by joining CONECT.

 CONECT: Congregations Organized for a NEw CT